Last updated on June 20th, 2022

 The manual-start Tohatsu 20 HP 4 Stroke Outboard Motor offers unsurpassed quality and performance for boaters with its lightweight build (114 lbs for the 15″ shaft motor and 117 lbs for the 20″ shaft offering), powerful 2 cylinder SOHC (Single Overhead Cam) design, Advanced Digital CD Ignition System, tuned intake performance and a host of other premium features.

-The Tohatsu outboard comes in a sleek, light and compact design that makes it relatively easy to handle when transporting to and from your inflatable or boat.
+The Tohatsu 20 HP outboard comes in a sleek, lightweight, and compact design that makes it relatively easy to handle when transporting it to and from your inflatable dive boat or fishing craft.
 Six-position tilt and trim make maneuverability in the shallows a breeze.

 The low maintenance design of this outboard makes it easier to service, with its large capacity oil reservoir for complete ease in lubrication and a canister-style oil filter to really simplify the replacement process.

-Other useful features include the ESG over rev RPM limiter, the low oil pressure warning system, decompression device for quick starting and start-in-gear protection/neutral safety switch.
+Other useful features include the ESG over-rev RPM limiter, the low oil pressure warning system, a decompression device for quick starting, and start-in-gear protection/neutral safety switch.

-To summarize, the Tohatsu 4-stroke 20 HP outboard is an excellent portable choice for medium to large inflatables, pontoon boats and Jon boats with its light weight engineering, high durability, exceptional fuel efficiency, low maintenance features and a best-in-class 5-year factory-backed warranty.
+To summarize, the Tohatsu 4-stroke 20 HP outboard is an excellent portable choice for medium to large inflatables, pontoon boats, and Jon boats with its lightweight engineering, high durability, exceptional fuel efficiency, and low maintenance features, and a best-in-class 5-year factory-backed warranty.